-This past year, the Office of Residence Life and Housing at Emmanuel College has employed a staff of 36 students as Resident Assistants.
-They have worked in the four on-campus residence halls as well as the satellite locations that Emmanuel College has provided as residences.
-The Resident Assistant's primary mission is to be available in the residence halls to assist other students.
-Major areas of responsibility are community building, programming, emergency response and administration.
+The Office of Residence Life and Housing at Emmanuel College employs a select group of students to serve as Resident Assistants in the four on-campus residence halls, as well as any satellite locations that the College may provide as residences.
+The Resident Assistant's primary mission is to support the living-learning community at Emmanuel College through community building, programming, emergency response, and peer counseling.

 The RA Role and Responsibilities: